(a) Providing the system and services that we offer; and

 (l) Creatively Squared means the Company’s digital platform for content creation services accessible from the Site.

-(o) Delivery Period means 14 days from the date each of the following criteria is met:
+(p) Delivery Period means approximately 14 days from the date each of the following criteria is met:

 i The Brief is successfully submitted by the Customer;